Andyson007/Cameralease/server/docs.md

 An array populated with objects:
 - id: number | the id of the current element (unique in /api/history)
 - camid: number | the id of the camera that was leased (unique in /api/cams)
-- starttime: number | The time at which the cameras lease was started given in epoch time (seconds)
+- starttime: number | The time at which the cameras lease was started
-- end: number | The time at which the cameras lease was ended given in epoch time (seconds)
+- end: number | The time at which the cameras lease was ended
 - name: string | The name of the person that is responsible for this entry

 ### /api/history/\<id\>